-The following fees were paid to the auditors and others in the 2018 and 2019 financial years:
+The following auditing and other fees were paid in the 2020 and 2021 financial years:

 8.3 Information instruments pertaining to the external audit

-The performance, independence and remuneration of the external auditors are assessed by the Finance & Auditing Committee, which approves the audit plan, processes the audit reports and supervises the adoption of the external auditors’ recommendations.
+The work, performance, independence and remuneration of the external auditors are assessed by the Finance & Auditing Committee, which approves the audit plan, processes the audit reports and oversees the adoption of the external auditors’ recommendations.

 9 Information policy